rchaput/knitrdrawio/README.md

 It also requires to have installed on your system the `draw.io` binary.

+### On Docker (CI, etc.)

+Draw.io requires a slightly different setup on headless environments (without a graphical server), such as Docker containers and in particular Continuous Integration workflows.

+The following 2 points are important in such cases:

+* The `xvfb-run` binary must be available on the system.
+On most Linux distributions, it can be obtained by installing the `xvfb` package through the distribution's package manager (apt, rpm, ...).
+  *Note: `xvfb-run` provides the virtual graphical server that is required for `draw.io` to function. **knitrdrawio** will automatically encapsulate calls to `draw.io` if a headless environment is detected and `xvfb-run` is present.
+Alternatively, one can set the `$DISPLAY` environment variable to a (virtual) graphical server.*

+* It is strongly recommended to install `draw.io` [16.0.0][drawio16].
+  *Note: more recent versions of `draw.io` ship Electron 16.x, which seems to have a problem with D-Bus, making `draw.io` crash on headless environments.*

 ## Usage

 First, load the package in some code chunk, preferably at the beginning of your